Non-aggression principle

 The non-aggression principle (Note: Also called the non-aggression axiom, the non-coercion principle, the non-initiation of force and the zero-aggression principle.)
-(NAP) is a concept in which "aggression" – defined as initiating or threatening any forceful interference with an individual, their property (Note: Property is defined in this context as both personal possessions and private property.) or their agreements (contracts) – is illegitimate and should be prohibited.
+(NAP) is a concept in which "aggression"—defined as initiating or threatening any forceful interference with an individual, their property (Note: Property is defined in this context as both personal possessions and private property.) or their agreements (contracts)—is illegitimate and should be prohibited.
 Interpretations of the NAP vary, particularly concerning issues like intellectual property, force, and abortion.

 Like the Golden Rule, the Non-Aggression Principle follows an ethics of reciprocity, in the sense that whether a person's action is permissible, depends upon the preceding actions of others.

 The non-aggression principle is considered by some to be a, or even the, defining principle of libertarianism.
-It is a common principle among libertarians of both minarchist and anarchist beliefs.
+It is a common principle among right-libertarians of both minarchist and anarcho-capitalist beliefs.

+History

+The non-aggression principle has existed in various forms.
+A number of authors have created their own formulation of the harm principle which NAP supporters argue as a form of non-aggression principle as shown in the table below.